- What We Do

 - Bringing Mechon Hadar teachers into your community;

-- Our Singing Communities Intensive, a week long seminar of learning and practical prayer workshops;
+- Our Singing Communities Intensive, a week-long seminar of learning, singing, practical prayer workshops in late December;

 - Joey's Niggunim: The Songbook, now available for purchase;